mvg-fi/mvg-bridge/OVERVIEW.md

 There will be a switch inside settings that allow people to switch between these two types of bridges.
 For the first type, people can deposit and withdraw to/from MVM mainnet

+## Limitation

+For now, the MTG doesn't support direct deposit and withdrawal.
+So it's meaningless to use for MTG for now.
+The current design will be reused once the MTG supports all the functionalities.

 ## Use cases

 ### 1. Cross chain swap